PratibhaAwasthi/Market-Place/README.md

 ## Run

 ### Install Dependencies

-fork this repository and run the command in a terminal in the root directory.
+To run the project, fork this repository and run the following command in a terminal in the root directory:

 ```
 npm install
 ```

 ## Start server
-Run the following command on same terminal:
+To start the server, run the following command on the same terminal:

 ```
 ng serve
 ```
-Go to 'http://localhost:4200/' and type in the address.
+Go to 'http://localhost:4200/' in your web browser to access the application.
 If you make any changes to the source files, the program will reload automatically.

 ## Built With